Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Parallel quantum algorithms

 We now move on to the second example, which gives an outlook of parallel circuits beyond the NISQ applications: to the implementation of quantum error-correcting codes~\cite{Gottesman2000,Wootton2018}.
 We construct a five-qubit repetition code encoding one logical qubit into five physical qubits on a square lattice, which allows one to detect bit-flip errors.
 Each logical qubit can be implemented with one physical qubit and its four nearest neighbors.
 A repetition code needs to prepare the initial state $\ket{\psi} = \alpha \ket{0} + \beta \ket{1}$ of each qubit in the algorithm into the logical qubit $\ket{\Psi} = \alpha \ket{00000} + \beta \ket{11111}$.
 Without loss of generality, we assume $\alpha = \beta = 1 / \sqrt{2}$ and a product state between the logical qubits.
 The preparation of the logical qubits can be parallelized to a greater extent than the preparation of the global GHZ state on the complete lattice: the first CZ gate of the global GHZ state has always to run in serial, i.e., there is only one option for the control qubit of the first CZ gate; in contrast, this preparation of multiple local GHZ states can have parallel gates from the first CZ gate on.
 We have the option of a dense filling in the two-dimensional geometry or leaving additional physical qubits unused, i.e., auxiliary qubits in applications, between the logical qubits.
 We choose the first option as the denser the packing is the more difficult the handling of crosstalk is.

 Figure~\ref{fig:qec}a) presents an example of the circuit for three logical qubits in the dense filling scheme; three logical qubits fit on a 16-site TTN.
+The binary TTN requires the number of sites to be a power of two; additional sites inserted to reach the next power of two do not affect the simulation, i.e., are in the ground state and never addressed by a laser.
 Each TTN site is still modeled as a qutrit.
 The setup allows one to repeat the analysis of the final fidelity as a function of $\rg$ in this scenario, see Fig.~\ref{fig:qec}b).
 We want to ensure that one can reach the same level of fidelity as in the global GHZ state, which is chosen with regard to error sources from open quantum systems; ideally, we can use the same distance $\rs$ than before to reach the same or a better infidelity.
-We confirm the radius $\rs(L=4) = \sqrt{8} \al$ for a safe execution for the 15-qubit simulation of three logical qubits, which reaches an infidelity of $10^{-3}$, which can be improved further by one order of magnitude when increasing the radius further.
+We confirm the radius $\rs(L=4) = \sqrt{8} \al$ for a safe execution of the 15-qubit simulation of three logical qubits, which reaches an infidelity of $10^{-3}$, which can be improved further by one order of magnitude when increasing the radius further.
 Similarly, we observe $\rs(L=8) = \sqrt{16} \al$ for the 60-qubit simulation with twelve logical qubits reaching an infidelity of a $10^{-2}$ level.